 Figure 1 illustrates the site location.
-Figure 2 illustrates the proposed buffer, setback areas and proposed application area.
-Any future works will need to adhere to the required buffer distances.
+Figure 1 illustrates the site locality plan supplied by client.
+Figure 2 illustrates the proposed buffer, setback areas and approved application area.

-The proposed effluent disposal system for this site is via a standard septic tank into an absorption bed.
+The proposed effluent disposal system for this site is via a standard septic tank into absorption beds.